Table of Contents

 Trademark registration grants legal ownership of a particular phrase or melody, while copyright infringement occurs when someone uses the jingle without permission or compensation to the original creator.

 To protect a jingle, it is essential to register it as a trademark with the United States Patent and Trademark Office (USPTO).
-This legal process ensures that no one else can use the same phrase or melody for similar services, thereby protecting the original creator’s intellectual property rights.
+This legal process ensures that no one else can use the exact phrase or melody for similar services, thereby protecting the original creator’s intellectual property rights.

 Additionally, creators should be vigilant about monitoring their jingle’s usage to prevent any unauthorized use that could result in copyright infringement claims.